 Ingredients

-- 2 lbs. flank steak, sliced thin (you can use top round steak)
+- 2 lbs. flank steak, sliced thin (you can use top round cubes or stew met)

 - ¼ - ⅓ cup cornstarch

-- ¾ cup wine vinegar (I used pomegranate vinegar)
+- ¾ cup wine vinegar (I used pomegranate or red wine vinegar)

 - ½ cup red wine